-Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.
+1. Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.

 - 1. Wheel axle

 - 2. Front wheel axle pinch bolt

 - 3. Brake caliper bolt

-- 2. Lift the front wheel off the ground according to the procedure on page 6-40.
+- 2. Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle".

-- Remove the brake caliper on each side by removing the bolts.
+- 3. Remove the brake caliper on each side by removing the bolts.
 NOTICE: Do not apply the brake after the brake calipers have been removed, otherwise the brake pads will be forced shut.